noodldocs/noodldocs.github.io/guides/mqtt.md

 # MQTT

-This guide will create a small MQTT communication example using the *Send Message* and *Receive Message* nodes available in the MQTT module.
+In this guide we will create a small MQTT communication example using the *Send Message* and *Receive Message* nodes available in the MQTT module.

 ## Overview

-MQTT is a very popular way of communicating between IoT devices.
+MQTT is a very popular communication protocol between IoT devices.
 It's based on a simple publisher/subscriber architecture where all messages passes through an MQTT broker, who direct messages from publishers to the right subscribers.
-As a subscriber, you subscribe to *topics*, which are typically built by different paths.
-Then as a publisher of message, you publish your messages to topics.
-A message can contain a *payload*, i.e. a data object containing one or more pieces of data.
+As a subscriber, you subscribe to *topics*, which are typically made up of different subpaths.
+Then as a publisher of message, you publish your messages to these topics.
+A message can contain a *payload*, i.e. a data object with one or more pieces of data.

-As an example, an IoT thermometer may publish to "/thermometer1/thermometer" a payload containing a time and a temperature reading.
+As an example, an IoT thermometer, called "thermometer1", may publish temperature and pressure data to "/thermometer1/thermometer" a payload containing a time, a temperature and a pressure reading.

-MQTT is a very capable protocol and we will only cover parts of it here.
+MQTT is a very capable protocol and we will only cover parts of it in this guide.
 You can read more about it [here](https://en.wikipedia.org/wiki/MQTT);

 ## Using the the MQTT module

 First lets create a new project, using the minimal "Hello" template.
 Give the project a name, for example "MQTT Messaging".
-Then find the module tab in the sidebar and add the "MQTT" module.
+Since the MQTT nodes are not part of the default node set in Noodl we have to first enable the MQTT module.
+Find the module tab in the sidebar and add the "MQTT" module.

-Now two new nodes are available in this project, the [Send Message](modules/mqtt/send-message.md) and [Receive Message](modules/mqtt/receive-message.md) nodes.
+Now two mre nodes are available in this project, the [Send Message](modules/mqtt/send-message.md) and [Receive Message](modules/mqtt/receive-message.md) nodes.

 <div class="ndl-images">
     <img src="/guides/mqtt/mqtt-guide1.png" class="ndl-image medium"></img>
 </div>

-Try adding a *Send Message* and *Receive Message* node, to see that it works properly.
+Try adding a *Send Message* and *Receive Message* node to the project, to see that they have becom available.

 ## Connecting to an MQTT broker
 For the MQTT messaging to work, we need to connect to an MQTT broker.
-Setting up a commercial, secure MQTT broker is a bit of hassle.
-For this experiment we will instead use the open MQTT broker "Shiftr".
-Another good alternative is the open source broker [Mosquitto](https://mosquitto.org/).
-In this guide we will use Shiftr.io.
+Setting up and hosting a commercial, secure MQTT broker is a bit of hassle.
+For this guide we will instead use the open MQTT broker "Shiftr".
+It's being hosted in the cloud so we don't need to worry about hosting it.
+Another good alternative is the open source broker [Mosquitto](https://mosquitto.org/) that you can run locally or host yourself.

 Go to [shiftr.io](http://shiftr.io) and sign up for an account if you don't already have one.
-Also create a new "Namespace" and a "Token" for the namespace.
+Also create a new "Name space" and a "Token" for the namespace.
 In the end you should have gotten an MQTT endpoint to use similar to the one below.

 <div class="ndl-images">
     <img src="/guides/mqtt/mqtt-guide2.png" class="ndl-image medium"></img>